-Gastrointestinal function has been increasingly recognized to play an essential role in brain function (19).
+Gastrointestinal function plays an essential role in brain function (19).
 Numerous clinicians and researchers now refer to the links as the “gut-brain axis“.
 It has been suggested that “leakiness” occurs in the blood-brain-barrier (BBB), and that causes of intestinal hyperpermability may also be associated with hyperpermeability of the BBB.

 - For instance, focusing just on serotonin and cortisol imbalance is not sufficient to explain depression.
 It has been hypothesized that inflammatory and neurodegenerative processes including leaky gut may also predispose an individual to depression (20).

-- A possible mechanism is that pro-inflammatory cytokines and lipopolysacharide from small bowel overgrowth of gram negative bacteria may “leak” or “translocate” into the bloodstream and induce depressive symptoms (21; 22).
+- A possible mechanism is that pro-inflammatory cytokines and lipopolysaccharide from small bowel overgrowth of gram-negative bacteria may “leak” or “translocate” into the bloodstream and induce depressive symptoms (21; 22).

-- Recent review in February 2012 from the University of Maryland School of Medicine suggests leaky gut may be associated with autoimmune diseases due to the importance of the intestinal barrier in tolerance and immunity to foreign compounds (4).
+- A 2012 review from the University of Maryland School of Medicine suggests leaky gut may be associated with autoimmune diseases due to the importance of the intestinal barrier in tolerance and immunity to foreign compounds (4).

 - There is evidence that leaky gut has an effect on other pediatric problems such as systemic inflammatory response syndrome (SIRS), inflammatory bowel disease, type 1 diabetes, allergies, asthma, in addition to autism (24)

 - The complex interplay between intestinal bacteria, gut permeability, and mucosal immunity, may create a “perfect storm” for type 1 diabetes (27), an autoimmune disease of the pancreas, and may also play a role in the development of type 2 diabetes (28)